JTyreez/odin-recipes/README.md

 # odin-recipes

-inks to a few recipes
+links to a few recipes